 Number of Years: Specify the number of years the inherited allowance will be used.
 Enter 1 if the entire allowance is to be used in the year of the spouse's or partner's death.
 A maximum of 3 years could be entered if this allowance is to be utilised over a three year period.

 The additional ISA allowance can be used for up to 3 years from the date of death or 180 days after the completion of the administration of the estate.
-Money can be paid in as a lump sum or in instalments (if allowed for by the provider).

-Like any scheduled contribution, deposits will only be made if funds are available.
-The actual ISA deposit could be less if the funds are needed to to pay other expenses.
+You can see that there is no spike in the cashflow however, please bear in mind that the actual ISA deposit could be less if the funds are needed to to pay other expenses.